reactive-firewall/multicast/README.md

 ## Documentation

-For more detailed documentation and advanced usage, please refer to the [official documentation](docs/toc.md) (update with the actual link).
+For more detailed documentation and advanced usage, please refer to the [official documentation](docs/toc.md).

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](.github/CONTRIBUTING.md) for more information.

-### Next steps:
+### Next steps

 Next-steps and bug-fixes are tracked [Here](https://github.com/users/reactive-firewall/projects/1).